gnoose/gnoose/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently working on [Github Profilinator](https://github.com/rishavanand/github-profilinator)
+- 🔭 I’m flexible at working hours

-- 🌱 I’m currently learning Hyperledger and Kubernetes
+- 🌱 I can commit more than 30h per week

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Feel free to ask any problem about web & blockchain

-- ⚡ Fun fact: I keep night shift swithed on at all times
+- ⚡ Tel: +1 386 269 1692

 </td><td valign="top" width="50%">